spacecloud-io/space-docs/content/install/docker.md

 - A POC project

 ## Installation
-Download the docker compose using commands given below
+We ship a `docker-compose` file for those seeking to use Space Cloud as a standalone docker image.
+Download the `docker-compose` file using commands shown below:

 **NOTE:** Windows users should use power shell for running the below command